dhanasai99/dhanasai99/README.md

 - 👋 Hi, I’m @dhanasai99
 - 👀 I’m interested in Artificial Intelligence  and aslo Backed development
-- 🌱 I’m currently learning python AI , DS and Meta backed certification in coursera
+- 🌱 I’m currently learning python AI , DS and Meta backend certification in coursera
 - 💞️ I’m looking to collaborate on Research papers on AI and DS
 - 📫 How to reach me dhanasai1999@gmail.com